webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

 ## What is WebRTC.

-WebRTC is both an API and a Protocol.
+WebRTC, short for Web Real-Time Communication, is both an API and a Protocol.
 The WebRTC protocol is a set of rules for two WebRTC agents to negotiate bi-directional secure communication.
 The WebRTC API was designed just for Javascript.
 This Javascript API then allows web developers to use the WebRTC protocol in the browser.

 A similar relationship would be HTTP and the fetch API.
 WebRTC the protocol would be HTTP, and WebRTC the API would be the fetch API.